Save on Business Energy

 Which Businesses Have These Meters?

-Larger business with high energy usage will benefit from a half-hourly meter.
-These meters take automatic meter readings every 30 minutes.
-These readings will be sent directly to the supplier.
+Typically, most larger business who use lots of energy will also benefit from a half-hourly meter.
+These commercial electricity meters take automatic meter readings every 30 minutes and send them directly to the supplier.
 This can help a business get a handle on their energy consumption to help them become more energy efficient.

 Deemed rate contract